 Mark is a Science teacher in a local Secondary school, specialising in Physics.
 He has experience teaching in the Midlands as well as the South West.
 Mark lives near the school with his wife, Hannah.
 They worship at Belmont Chapel in Exeter.
 Mark is passionate about showing God’s love for people in the different communities he’s a part of.
 He enjoys watching sport and plays touch rugby, and whenever he can will get out to walk or cycle in the beautiful Devon countryside.

-Stacey has lived in Newcourt for three years with husband Jon-Paul and their two children.
+Stacey has lived in Newcourt since 2014 with husband Jon-Paul and their two children.

 She has a keen interest in theatre, having studied and worked professionally in performing arts when she left university.